 - Right before the singer starts, someone from section 209 will yell out, "Hey [OTHER TEAM'S CITY HERE]."
 The rest of the arena will answer, "YOU SUCK!"

 - When playing the Stars, you must boo the word "stars" within the Star Spangled Banner.
 It cancels out the cheers that Stars fans do for it.

 - The organization often tries to prevent the booing of "stars by having the crowd sing the anthem, but it rarely if ever works.

 The Chomp - When the Sharks go on the power play, the Jaws theme will start playing duirng which everyone holds their arms out and moves them up and down in a chomping motion.

 Taco Time - During the last two minutes of the second period, if the Sharks score everyone who texts "TACO" to 74499 will get the chance to win two free Jack-in-the-Box tacos.
 This promotion is the redheaded stepbrother of the former Round Table Pizza promotion, and is often booed and derided with chants of "WE WANT PIZZA!"

 Do not lean forward in your seat at the Tank.
 Since the upper level especially was built incredibly steep, if one person leans over, they're blocking the view of lots of people behind them.
 If you lean forward, you will be yelled at.

-At the end of last season, the Tank was voted the the toughest road arena to play in by NHL players, beating out a lot more "traditional" markets like Montreal, Chicago, Philly, and Detroit.
+At the end of the 2009-10 season, the Tank was voted the the toughest road arena to play in by NHL players, beating out a lot more "traditional" markets like Montreal, Chicago, Philly, and Detroit.